 CISA guidance: Recommends immediate action on post-quantum preparation

 Federal agencies must complete their cryptographic inventory by 2025 and begin active migration.
-Contractors and suppliers to the federal government face similar requirements.
+Contractors and suppliers to the federal government face similar requirements through the Federal Acquisition Regulation (FAR) and DFARS clauses, meaning any organization in the federal supply chain must demonstrate PQC readiness or risk losing contracts.

 Financial Services